Marko404-earth/Wonders-Of-Cavite-/README.md

     <section class="info" id="overview">
       <h2>General Information (Times New Roman)</h2>
       <br>
-      <p>Cavite is a historic, populous, and rapidly industrializing province in the CALABARZON region of the Philippines.
-It is known as the "Historical Capital of the Philippines" for its crucial role in the country's fight for independence from Spain.</p>
+      <h3>Cavite is a historic, populous, and rapidly industrializing province in the CALABARZON region of the Philippines.
+It is known as the "Historical Capital of the Philippines" for its crucial role in the country's fight for independence from Spain.</h3>
       <br>
-      <p><strong>Geography:</strong> Located on the southern shores of Manila Bay, Cavite is bordered by Metro Manila to the northeast, Laguna to the east, and Batangas to the south.</p>
+      <h3><strong>Geography:</strong> Located on the southern shores of Manila Bay, Cavite is bordered by Metro Manila to the northeast, Laguna to the east, and Batangas to the south.</h3>
       <br>
-      <p><strong>Capital:</strong> The provincial capital is Imus, while the seat of the provincial government is in Trece Martires.
+      <h3><strong>Capital:</strong> The provincial capital is Imus, while the seat of the provincial government is in Trece Martires.
 The province is composed of 8 cities and 15 municipalities.
-While Tagalog is the most widely spoken language, a Spanish-based creole called Chavacano is also spoken in some areas, particularly Cavite City and Ternate.</p>
+While Tagalog is the most widely spoken language, a Spanish-based creole called Chavacano is also spoken in some areas, particularly Cavite City and Ternate.</h3>
       <br>
       <h2>History (Times New Roman)</h2>
       <br>
-      <p><strong>Spanish colonial period:</strong> Spanish colonizers established a port in Cavite in 1571, and it became a vital trading hub for the Manila-Acapulco Galleon Trade.</p>
+      <h3><strong>Spanish colonial period:</strong> Spanish colonizers established a port in Cavite in 1571, and it became a vital trading hub for the Manila-Acapulco Galleon Trade.</h3>
       <br>
-      <p><strong>Philippine Revolution:</strong> Cavite was a significant center of the Philippine Revolution in the late 1800s.
-Key events include the Cavite Mutiny of 1872 and the proclamation of Philippine independence by Emilio Aguinaldo in Kawit on June 12, 1898.</p>
+      <h3><strong>Philippine Revolution:</strong> Cavite was a significant center of the Philippine Revolution in the late 1800s.
+Key events include the Cavite Mutiny of 1872 and the proclamation of Philippine independence by Emilio Aguinaldo in Kawit on June 12, 1898.</h3>
       <br>
-      <p><strong>American colonial period:</strong> Following the Spanish-American War, the US established a major naval base at Sangley Point in Cavite City, which operated until 1941.</p>
+      <h3><strong>American colonial period:</strong> Following the Spanish-American War, the US established a major naval base at Sangley Point in Cavite City, which operated until 1941.</h3>
       <br>
-      <p><strong>World War II:</strong> During the Japanese occupation, guerrilla forces in Cavite fought against the Japanese Imperial forces.
-American and Filipino forces liberated the province in January 1945.</p>
+      <h3><strong>World War II:</strong> During the Japanese occupation, guerrilla forces in Cavite fought against the Japanese Imperial forces.
+American and Filipino forces liberated the province in January 1945.</h3>
     </section>
   </main>
 </body>